jeffbonnes/titanium_documentation/source/en/tableviews.md

 });
 </code>

-This results in a searchBar positioned above the table, containing some `hintText` to make it obvious to the user how it works, and a cancel button, to clear the user's text and reset the table's rows so that all are displayed.
+This results in a searchBar positioned above the table, containing some `hintText` (to make it obvious to the user how it works) and a cancel button (to clear the user's text and reset the table's rows so that all are displayed).

 ![screenshot of a simple TableView with enhanced content](../assets/images/guides/tableviews/tableview-simple-enhanced-searchbar-unfiltered.png)